This programme complements the programme on self-talk, so if you haven’t yet listened to that programme it would be beneficial to do so.

 In this programme, we take a detailed look at the most common things we might say to ourselves when we’re using negative self-talk – and specifically what we call thinking errors or irrational thoughts.

-We’ll also explore some of the links between your self-talk and anxiety and depression – topics we explore in depth in other programmes.
+We’ll also explore some of the links between your self-talk and anxiety and depression – topics we explore in-depth in other programmes.

 Negative or irrational thinking and anxiety

-It’s well known that people are affected by, and respond in totally different ways to, similar or even the same events; in fact, you might respond differently to the same event on different days depending what else is going on in your life at the time, and what else is on your mind.
+It’s well known that people are affected by, and respond to in totally different ways to similar or even the same events; in fact, you might respond differently to the same event on different days depending what else is going on in your life at the time, and what else is on your mind.

-Take for example a day when Jane, a parent, has a child who is unwell, and she is trying to sort things out with a doctor’s appointment – her friend, Sue passes by and mentions something that would normally irritates her – but Jane, although she clearly hears the comment, completely ignores it, carries’ on with getting her child sorted and pretty much forgets it.
+Take for example a day when Jane, a parent, has a child who is unwell, and she is trying to sort things out with a doctor’s appointment – her friend, Sue passes by and mentions something that would normally irritate her – but Jane, although she clearly hears the comment, completely ignores it, carries’ on with getting her child sorted and pretty much forgets it.

 Jane’s self-talk may have well revolved around –

 “My daughter’s condition is important – let me sort out what I need to do”

 and Sue’s comment, even though Jane heard and acknowledged it, is deemed irrelevant at this time.